aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 which may ultimately be more work than manually managing the network when every device is its own special case.

 ## Change your mindset and culture

-Many network engineers prefer to use the CLI for all things networking, be it troubleshooting, ad-hoc operational configuration changes or full blown greenfield provisioning tasks.
+Many network engineers prefer to use the CLI for all things networking, like troubleshooting, ad-hoc operational configuration changes and full blown greenfield provisioning tasks.

 To harvest the full benefit of Ansible and Ansible AVD, you must learn to think differently and change your ways of working.